 The Hearthstone Historic House in Appleton was the first in the country to use electricity from an Edison hydroelectric system for lighting.
 The house is a national historic landmark and still has the original Edison electroliers and original light switches.
-It’s one of the coolest places in Appleton and totally worth a visit.
+It’s one of the coolest places in Appleton and worth a visit.

-The beautifully restored house and museum also provide a look at Wisconsin during the Gilded Age and the founding of the paper industry.
+The beautifully restored house and museum also look at Wisconsin during the Gilded Age and the founding of the paper industry.
 It also is decked out with lovely Queen Victoria furnishings.
 Permanent and special seasonal exhibits further illuminate Wisconsin heritage.

 18. Stop for Cheese Curds!